yinxiangshi/SMAPI/docs/README.md

-**SMAPI** is an open-source modding API for [Stardew Valley](https://stardewvalley.net/) that lets you play the game with mods.
+**SMAPI** is an open-source modding framework and API for [Stardew Valley](https://stardewvalley.net/) that lets you play the game with mods.
 It's safely installed alongside the game's executable, and doesn't change any of your game files.
 It serves eight main purposes:

 1. **Load mods into the game.**
    _SMAPI loads mods when the game is starting up so they can interact with it.
 (Code mods aren't